clowder-framework/clowder2/README.md

 ## Dev Environment Setup
 1. To install Black python code formatter so it runs everytime you save in an IDE see https://black.readthedocs.io/en/stable/integrations/editors.html

+## Docker

+Build images with `docker compose -f docker-compose.yml build`

+Run docker services with `docker compose up --scale backend=4`.
+This will start the services with four instances of the backend running in parallel.

+Default url for backend will be `http://clowder.docker.localhost/` using a web browser.
+If using a different client (for example postman set the `HOST` header to `clowder.docker.localhost`).
+This variable is set using the `traefik.http.routers.backend.rule` for the backend service.

+To access the traefik dashboard go to `http://localhost:8080`.
+For the raw settings see `http://localhost:8080/api/rawdata`.

+Minio console is available at `minioconsole.docker.localhost`.

 # Notes

 Mongo ObjectId